 Protecting your valve from further damage

-All patients with heart valve disease should talk to their doctor about the increased risk of getting infective endocarditis.
-This infection can greatly damage or destroy the heart valves, and can be fatal.
-You are at risk even if your valve has been repaired or replaced during surgery.
+People with heart valve disease should talk to their healthcare provider about the increased risk of getting infective endocarditis.
+This infection can greatly damage or destroy your heart valves and can be fatal.
+You are at risk even if you had surgery to repair or replace your valve.
 To prevent infective endocarditis:

-- Tell your doctors and dentist that you have valve disease.
+- Tell your medical and dental providers that you have valve disease.

-- Call your doctor if you have symptoms of an infection.
+- Call your provider if you have symptoms of an infection.

 - Take good care of your teeth and gums.